Facebook

 Great All-Purpose Bike

-Whether your daughter enjoys the rugged tracks of the forest or she rides to school every morning, she’ll love this.
+Whether your daughter enjoys the rugged tracks of the forest or rides to school every morning, she’ll love this.
 It’s an all-purpose bike, capable of going on smooth roads or uneven trails.
 The large wheels provide a soft ride, and the gears allow her to adjust to the surroundings for optimal comfort and speed.

 Durable Frame